About Danube Delta & Black Sea

 To experience the best of the Delta’s flora and fauna, we offer a multi-day trip with overnight stays in some of the local villages.
 We recommend that independent exploring be undertaken with a guide and not alone.
 Be sure to pack a strong mosquito repellent when exploring the Danube Delta.

-The Hotel Delta is located on the coast of the Black Sea in the centre of Tulcea; completely renovated in 2006.
+The Hotel Delta is located on the coast of the Black Sea in the centre of Tulcea.

-The Pension Ovidiu is located in the heart of the Danube Delta, at Crisan; it is an excellent base for trips into the natural environment for fishing or just to travel.
+The Pension Ovidiu is located in the heart of the Danube Delta, at Crisan; it's an excellent base for trips into the natural environment for fishing.

 R Hellen, UK, June 2019